ICS427-Pass-Bots/password-manager/README.md

 Cole House:

+- Update the UI for the user's password list
-- Work on website, etc
+- Reflect on experience with ESLint
-- Work on report
+- Work on portion's of the report

 John Suelen: